jochumdev/lql-api/README.md

 Prints the version

-## OpenAPI 3.0 Support in sshserver
+## OpenAPI 3.0 Support in sshserver and localserver

 This support's OpenAPI 3.0 use the url http://localhost:8080/openapi.json and browse it over an OpenAPI browser.